karx1/donut-run/README.md

 # Donut Run

 karx's entry for PyWeek 31.
-Tested on Python 3.8.1 in a normal python virtual environment on Arch Linux.
+Requires at least Python version 3.6 on any operating system.

 ## Running